Feeling completely overwhelmed when it comes to keywords?

 What are long-tail keywords?

-By being specific, I’d stand a better chance of finding the salsa classes I wanted, instead of ending up with a tomato-based dip I can eat with my tortilla chips!
+But by being as specific as possible, I would be far more likely to hit the jackpot instead of ending up with a tomato-based dip I can eat with my tortilla chips!

-So far you’ve learned that keywords are those handy words (or short phrases) that people type into Google when they’re looking for solutions to their problems.
+So far you’ve learned that keywords are those handy words or short phrases that people type into Google when they’re looking for answers.

 So how do you go about finding the right keywords for your niche market?
-Here are a few of the easiest ways.
+Here are a few suggestions.